Circus World (novel): Plot summary

 "Duelling Clowns" features a verbal challenge to the senior clown of Momus by an upstart master clown from another town.
 The verbal duel is conducted as a series of puns ranging from the exquisite to the awful.

 "The Quest" is the story of an elderly newsteller who finds himself caught up in an underground attempt by the Nuumians to stage a coup which would leave them in control of Momus.
 As a side effect, the newsteller creates a new class of performers, the storytellers; and himself reinvents the field of science fiction for the planet.

 "Priest of the Baraboo" tells the story of how the descendents of O'Hara's Greatest Shows return to the star road, told from the point of view of the priest of the City of Baraboo II.
-(It must be noted here that the term "priest" has nothing to do with religion.
+(The term "priest" has nothing to do with religion.
 It is a corruption of the Pendiaan word fhreest, meaning "historian."
 The profession was established by "Warts" Tho, the alien from Pendia who had signed on with O'Hara in the first book of the trilogy to keep the show's route book — a daily logbook similar to the captain's log of a sailing ship — the way O'Hara wanted it done, so the show would not lose the language and customs that make a circus different from other traveling entertainments.)
 The problem is the show, now operated by Ashley Allenby, the Great Statesman of Momus, is facing off against a unit of the Arnheim & Boon Circus on a heavy gravity planet.
 The Governor knows that unless his show hits the streets as a circus and not a dispirited mob, the relaunch of the show will fail.
 But how is he to accomplish this, facing off against a veteran division of the oldest continuously operating show in the Ninth Quadrant?